What We Eat Now Affects Our Health – and Eyes – Later

 Dark green, bright orange, and yellow fruits and vegetables contain the best sources of nutrients that promote good eye health.
 Vitamin A and vitamin C and nutrients called lutein and zeaxanthin are found in high concentrations in these color groups, so make sure you target them next time you go to the grocery store.

 Eating a local diet may help you get the nutrients you need to support better eye health as well.
 Local fruits and vegetables taste much better because they are fresher by default.
-If they taste better, you are more likely to eat them, so buying locally may be just the encouragement you need.
+If they taste better, you are more likely to eat them.
+So, buying locally may be just the encouragement you need.
 Plus, you are supporting your local economy when you buy produce grown in your area.

 Other beneficial eye-healthy nutrients include omega-3 fatty acids, protein, and whole grains.
 Omega-3 fatty acids are found in high amounts in fish as well as in walnuts, flaxseed, and canola oil.
 Some people even take fish oil supplements to increase their omega-3 intake.